 The sociopathic cult leader tends to move around a lot, making countless efforts at starting over while seeking fertile new ground to exploit.
 An inability or persistent failure to develop and execute long-term plans and goals; a nomadic existence, aimless, lacking direction in life.

-An intentional, manipulative, selfis, and exploitative financial dependence on others as reflected in a lack of motivation, low self-discipline and the inability to carry through one’s responsibilities.
+An intentional, manipulative, selfish, and exploitative financial dependence on others is reflected in a lack of motivation, low self-discipline, and the inability to carry through one’s responsibilities.